5 Best Money Moves to Make When You Graduate from College

 Decide when you want to have your student loans paid off by.
 Even if your term is 10 or 20 years long, you can pay off your debt much sooner if you develop a strategy.
 Often one of the best money moves to make after you graduate is to consider refinancing or consolidating your loans.
 This allows you to save money on interest and kill those loans quicker.

-Credible is a great option to use to refinance your loans to a lower interest rate as they allow you to compare up to seven lenders and get a variable rate as low as 2.54 percent or 3.74 percent if you choose a fixed loan.
+Credible is a great option to use to refinance your loans to a lower interest rate as they allow you to compare up to ten lenders and get a variable rate as low as 2.24 percent or 2.79 percent if you choose a fixed loan, with auto pay.

 The average borrower saves almost $19,000 by refinancing through Credible and you can get your rates within two minutes